-Edward W. Hinkle was born in 1922 to William and Stella Hinkle who lived in Phoenixville, Pennsylvania.
+Edward W. Hinkle was born April 1, 1921 to William and Stella Hinkle who lived in Phoenixville, Pennsylvania.
 He was the oldest of three children.
-Edward graduated from Phoenixville High School, in 1940.tudies.
+Edward graduated from Phoenixville High School in 1940.

 Ed married Velma Lear and worked as a welder at Phoenixville Steel.

 Private First Class Edward W. Hinkle died on September 17, 1946, in Weilburg, Germany.
-A private service was held for Edward at the James F. Devlin Funeral home on November 9, 1946.
-Interment was at the Green Tree Cemetery in Oaks.
+He is buried at the Green Tree Cemetery in Oaks.